cfrg/draft-irtf-cfrg-bls-signature/draft-irtf-cfrg-bls-signature.md

     For security, this function MUST be orthogonal to the hash\_to\_point function.
-    In addition, this function MUST be either a random oracle encoding or a nonuniform encoding, as defined in [I-D.hash-to-curve].
+    In addition, this function MUST be either a random oracle encoding or a nonuniform encoding, as defined in [@!I-D.irtf-cfrg-hash-to-curve].
-    The RECOMMENDED way of instantiating hash\_pubkey\_to\_point is to use the same hash-to-curve function as hash\_to\_point, with a different domain separation tag (see [I-D.hash-to-curve], Section 5.1).
+    The RECOMMENDED way of instantiating hash\_pubkey\_to\_point is to use the same hash-to-curve function as hash\_to\_point, with a different domain separation tag (see [@!I-D.irtf-cfrg-hash-to-curve], Section 5.1).

 ### PopProve